ResonantDevotion/Console-Finances/pseudocode.md

 - Add total to
 - - potentially make new array from finances array.
 - Do avg calc for new array and input to new variable (AvgChgPL)
+- Add up each months change/difference, combine then divide by total months.

 - Add console.log displaying
 - Commit and comment reminder